Thank you for considering a fundraising event for KCSN

 This is such a huge achievement, Stephen having been diagnosed with kidney cancer in September 2017, with metastases in his adrenal gland, pelvis, lung, spine and nasal area.
 For Stephen, keeping active and fit is a huge part of tackling the side effects of treatment.

 Please take a look at Stephen’s JustGiving page to read more.

 A massive THANK YOU to an inspirational woman, Debbie Murphy, who ran her first full marathon yesterday in Stratford-upon-Avon, almost 5 years to the day since she had her nephrectomy after being diagnosed with kidney cancer.
 This is a remarkable achievement by a very wonderful woman.
 Debbie is raising money for our own Kidney Cancer Support Network and Facing up 2 Kidney Cancer, both founded and run by kidney cancer patients.
-She has already exceeded her target of £1,000 and has so far raised over £1,300.
+She exceeded her target of £1,000 and raised over £1,500.
 Thank you Debbie – we are so grateful for your support.

 Read more about Debbie’s story on her TotalGiving page here.